miguelj-neves/miguelj-neves.github.io/research.md

 subtitle: My present and past projects
 ---

+jnn

-## Matched filter detection in Parkfield, California
+### Matched filter detection in Parkfield, California

-## Understanding seismicity in a Slow Deforming Region, Iberia
+### Understanding seismicity in a Slow Deforming Region, Iberia

-## Dynamic Earthquake Triggering in the East Africa
+### Dynamic Earthquake Triggering in the East Africa